beckadamtheinventor/BASM-3/README.md

 # How-to

-Send `BASM.8xp`, and all the `.8xv` files to the calculator.
+Send `BASM.8xp`, and `BASMdata.8xv` to the calculator.
 Type in the program name you wish to compile from the TI-OS homescreen like so:
 `"PROGRAM"`
 Press enter, then run BASM.
 If all is successful, you should see the output binary.
+Otherwise BASM will tell you what went wrong.

+# includes
+The rest of the appvars included with BASM are include files.
+`include "TI84PCEG" TIθ`
+This will allow your program to reference the standard ti84pce.inc defines, using the namespace `TIθ`

+# include files and their contents
+`TI84PCEG.8xv` -> Most of ti84pce.inc
+`TIOSRTNS.8xv` -> OS routine calls
+`TIOSRAMA.8xv` -> RAM areas and ports
+`TIOSFLAG.8xv` -> OS Flags

 The opcodes of BASM are the same as when using "eZ80.inc" with fasmg.
 Local labels are not yet implemented.
 Stay tuned.